laser cutting

 2. Melting cutting technology

 Melting cutting is also a type of laser cutting technology.
-In specific applications, this technology requires relatively high laser power requirements.
+In specific applications, this technology requires relatively high laser power.

-Compared with the vaporization cutting technology, in this technology mode, the melted material is not removed through vaporization but through the auxiliary gas blowing away.
+Compared with vaporization cutting technology, this method removes the melted material not through vaporization but by using auxiliary gas to blow it away.

-With this cutting technique, the laser beam is not affected by vapor during the cutting process, and it only interacts with the material in front of it when moving in the kerf gap.
+With this cutting technique, the laser beam ignores vapor during the process and interacts only with the material in front of it as it moves through the kerf gap.

-In addition, the laser power density used in this cutting mode is relatively small.
+Additionally, the laser power density used in this cutting mode is relatively low.

 The laser beam will form a sizeable beveled shooting angle on the transmission surface of the material during cutting.